-Every connection can be defined as is or with a positive or negative delay.
+Sometimes, it is not enough to define a simple connection in order to describe the real relationship between the dependent tasks.
 For example, take the case where one task can only begin two days after another task begins.
 In order to describe such a scenario, we must add a ‘lag’ (delay) to the connection.
 A positive or negative lag can be added to each connection, constituting an added descriptor of the connection between the tasks, as follows:

 ‘Finish to Start’ with a two day positive delay

 Painting a second coat on a wall (2) can begin—at the earliest—two days after the first coat was painted (1), since the first coat needs time to dry.

 ‘Start to Start’ with a two day negative delay